This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 11. Give Money

 I have always given 10% to charity and missions organizations, but I know this isn’t for everyone.
+Truth be told, how much you give isn’t important as long as you start somewhere.

 If you’re not a natural giver, start small.
 Even $10 per month will benefit worthwhile organizations, and the act of giving will be freeing.
 You will learn to value the money you have and appreciate the little things.